Portland police declare riot at ICE building

 A riot was declared in Portland late Wednesday after hundreds of protesters marched on an Immigration and Customs Enforcement (ICE) building, where they reportedly spray-painted expletives on the facility's windows and threw toilet paper at officers, according to reports.

-A riot declared just before 11 p.m. after a few demonstrators threw items at the building, located in the southern part of the city, which broke or cracked at least three front windows, The Oregonian reported.
+Police declared a riot just before 11 p.m. after a few demonstrators threw items at the building -- located in the southern part of the city -- which broke at least one window, The Oregonian reported.

-Federal officers would exit the facility for the second time in less than two hours before they pushed the protesters to the street.
+Federal officers would exit the facility before they pushed protesters to the street.
 Police then ordered people near the building to disperse, including media and journalists.

 PORTLAND ATTACK VICTIM SAYS HE TRIED TO STOP ROBBERY: 'THEY WOULDN'T LET ME GET UP'

-Police also advised residents to go indoors for their safety, according to video taken by Sergio Olmos of Oregon Public Broadcasting.
+Residents were advised to go indoors for their safety, according to video taken by Sergio Olmos of Oregon Public Broadcasting.

-Roughly 200 protesters had marched on the building from a local park around 9:30 p.m., during the 84th night of protests in the city.
-Federal officers were reportedly seen looking out of the building's windows, as the crowd drew closer, according to the paper.
-When they arrived, a dozen or so pounded on the windows, while others were seen chanting, playing music and singing.
+More than 200 protesters had marched on the building from a local park around 9:30 p.m., during the 84th night of protests in the city.
+As the crowd drew closer, federal officers were reportedly seen looking out of the building's windows, according to the paper.
+When they arrived, a dozen or so pounded on the windows, while others were seen chanting, playing music, and singing.

-Despite a warning from police, protesters would spray-paint expletives on the building’s windows and attempted to break a window.
+Despite an announcement that warned against damaging the building, protesters would spray-paint expletives on the building’s windows and attempted to break some of them.
 Traffic cones were also used to block security cameras.
-Their actions prompted federal officers to exit the building and spray pepper balls to push them away.
+Their actions had prompted federal officers to exit the building for the first time and spray pepper balls to push them away.

-A few protesters responded by throwing water bottles and toilet paper rolls at the officers in the area, which prompted police to declare the gathering an “unlawful assembly.”
+A few protesters responded by throwing water bottles and toilet paper rolls at the officers in the area, which caused police to declare the gathering an “unlawful assembly.”

 FIRE SET INSIDE PORTLAND'S MULTNOMAH BUILDING DURING UNREST, RIOT DECLARED